 Please use the space below to write your response to the task on page 4.
-If necessary, additional paper can be used.

 DOCUMENT: Data Literacy

 Fueling the Future

 In a quest to solve the energy problems of the twenty-first century-that is, to find sustainable and renewable sources of energy that are less destructive to the environment yet economical enough to have mass appeal-scientists throughout the world are experimenting with innovative forms of fuel production.
 While oil is still the most common source of fuel, there is a finite amount of it, and new alternatives will become necessary to sustain the supply of energy that we are accustomed to.